dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 |android.support.v7.app.ActionBarActivity | MAMActionBarActivity |

-> [!NOTE]
-> When an Android [entry point](https://developer.android.com/guide/components/fundamentals.html) has been overridden by its MAM equivalent, the MAM version of the entry point's lifecycle must be used (with the exception of the class `MAMApplication`).
->
-> For example, when deriving from `MAMActivity`, instead of overriding `onCreate` and calling `super.onCreate`, `Activity` must override `onMAMCreate` and call `super.onMAMCreate`.
-This lets Intune restrict `Activity` launch (among others) in certain cases.

-### PendingIntents and renamed methods
+### Renamed Methods

-After you derive from one of the MAM entry points, it's safe to use **Context** as you would normally -- for example, starting **Activity** classes and using **PackageManager**.
+After you derive from one of the MAM entry points, it's safe to use `Context` as you would normally -- for example, starting `Activity` classes and using `PackageManager`.

-**PendingIntents** are an exception to this rule.
-When you're calling such classes, you need to change the class name.
-For example, instead of `PendingIntent.get*`, you must use the `MAMPendingIntent.get*` method.
-After this, you can use the resultant `PendingIntent` as usual.

-In some cases, a method available in the Android class has been marked as final in the MAM replacement class.
+In many cases, a method available in the Android class has been marked as final in the MAM replacement class.
 In this case, the MAM replacement class provides a similarly named method (generally suffixed with `MAM`) that you should override instead.
-For example, instead of overriding `ContentProvider.query`, you would override `MAMContentProvider.queryMAM`.
+For example, when deriving from `MAMActivity`, instead of overriding `onCreate()` and calling `super.onCreate()`, `Activity` must override `onMAMCreate()` and call `super.onMAMCreate()`.
 The Java compiler should enforce the final restrictions to prevent accidental override of the original method instead of the MAM equivalent.

+### PendingIntent
+Instead of `PendingIntent.get*`, you must use the `MAMPendingIntent.get*` method.
+After this, you can use the resultant `PendingIntent` as usual.

+### Manifest Replacements
+Please note that it may be necessary to perform some of the above class replacements in the manifest as well as in Java code.
+Of special note:
+* Manifest references to `android.support.v4.content.FileProvider` must be replaced with `com.microsoft.intune.mam.client.support.v4.content.MAMFileProvider`.

+## SDK permissions

+The Intune App SDK requires three [Android system permissions](https://developer.android.com/guide/topics/security/permissions.html) on apps that integrate it:

+* `android.permission.GET_ACCOUNTS`  (requested at runtime if required)

+* `android.permission.MANAGE_ACCOUNTS`

+* `android.permission.USE_CREDENTIALS`

+The Azure Active Directory Authentication Library ([ADAL](https://azure.microsoft.com/en-us/documentation/articles/active-directory-authentication-libraries/)) requires these permissions to perform brokered authentication.
+If these permissions are not granted to the app or are revoked by the user, authentication flows that require the broker (the Company Portal app) will be disabled.

 ## Logging

-Logging should be initialized early to get the most value out of logged data.
-Depending on the app, `Application.onMAMCreate` is most likely the best place to initialize logging.
+Logging should be initialized early to get the most value out of logged data. `Application.onMAMCreate()` is most likely the best place to initialize logging.

 To receive MAM logs in your app, create a [Java Handler](http://docs.oracle.com/javase/7/docs/api/java/util/logging/Handler.html) and add it to the `MAMLogHandlerWrapper`.
 This will invoke `publish()` on the application handler for every log message.